mapbox/vtcomposite/README.md

 ## Compositing: Merging 2+ Tiles

 Let’s say you have two tiles at `z5` - `santacruz.mvt` & `losangeles.mvt`.
 Each tile contains a single point that corresponds to one of the two cities.
-You could generate a single tile, `sc_plus_la.mvt` that contains both points by compositing the two tiles.
+You could generate a single tile, `santa_cruz_plus_la-5-5-12.mvt` that contains both points by compositing the two tiles.

 ## Source Tiles